-Why did Chris Paul turn the ball over twice in the final 17 seconds against OKC?
+When he was with the Clippers why did Chris Paul turn the ball over twice in the final 17 seconds against OKC?
 Why did his hamstring decide to act up in Game 7 against the Warriors?
 How on earth did he give up a 3-1 lead to the Rockets and lose the series, particularly when he was so desperate to make it to a Conference Final.

 Why does Paul George play this ying and yang game in the playoffs.
 20 points here.
 29 points, there.
 Then 12 points.
 16 points.
 14 points.
 That 4th quarter ball hitting the side of the backboard was a thing of legends.
 Is it just bad luck?

 Chris Paul and Paul George were both almost Lakers.
 David Stern prevented Paul from the purple and gold, and George snubbed the Lakers in free agency.
-Laker fans like to think it has something to do with karma, why they can’t earn a trip to the Finals.
+Laker fans like to think it has something to do with karma, why the Clipers can’t earn a trip to the Finals.
 But it has to do with the playoffs themselves.
 So much has to go right.

 Chris Paul is 37 years old.
 What he has done for Phoenix is spectacular.
 He has organized the offense, changed the culture, been everything a leader is supposed to be.
-He has stayed healthy and is in the MVP conversation.
+He has stayed healthy in spurts and was in the MVP conversation.

 Paul George has had a nice rebound from that disaster in the bubble.
 The 31-year-old had career highs in shooting, assists, and offensive rating.